svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_chibios_repl/index.md

 The `streamGet` functions read one byte of data from the stream, blocking until data is available. `streamPut` instead writes one byte of data onto the stream.
-These two functions can be used to implement a `inputline` function where for each byte we read into a buffer we check if it is the newline character and in that case return a number indicatinf how many bytes have been read.
+These two functions can be used to implement an `inputline` function where for each byte we read into a buffer we check if it is the newline character and in that case return a number indicating how many bytes have been read.

-Arguments to the `inputline` function is an abstract stream, a target character buffer and the size of that buffer.
+Arguments to the `inputline` function are an abstract stream, a target character buffer and the size of that buffer.